nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

  > * Become fulfilled by a value
  > * Become rejected with an exception
  >
- > And, if you have a correctly implemented then function that follows Promises/A, then fulfillment and rejection will compose just like their synchronous counterparts, with fulfillments flowing up a compositional chain, but being interrupted at any time by a rejection that is only handled by someone who declares they are ready to handle it."
+ > And, if you have a correctly implemented then function that follows promises/A, then fulfillment and rejection will compose just like their synchronous counterparts, with fulfillments flowing up a compositional chain, but being interrupted at any time by a rejection that is only handled by someone who declares they are ready to handle it."

-However, every time I think of a way Promises do something that error-first callbacks don't, there is always a workaround for the callback methodology.
-For instance, just so long as every async function has a try/catch around it's own function and turns any throws into a `callback(err)` then we can deal with throwing.
+However, every time I think of a way promises do something that error-first callbacks don't, there is always a workaround for the callback methodology.
+For instance, just so long as every async function has a try/catch around its own function and turns any throws into a `callback(err)` then we can deal with throwing.
 Just so long as we have a convention of passing an error back up the chain, we can deal with exceptions only being handled by someone who declares they want to handle them.

 There is always a workaround.
 Just so long as everyone subscribes to the same conventions, all the compositional challenges of flowing values up the compositional call chain or interrupting the flow with exceptions can be dealt with.

-So, Promises are just a different convention, with their own conventions that everyone would have to sign up to as well.
-Of course, I would argue that the boilerplate involved in the convention of Promises is much smaller and nicer, but that's largely subjective anyway.
+So, promises are just a different convention, with their own conventions that everyone would have to sign up to as well.
+Of course, I would argue that the boilerplate involved in the convention of promises is much smaller and nicer, but that's largely subjective anyway.

-I would argue that Promises make it *easier* to combine compositional workflows between async and sync functions, but it's important to note that this is still *possible* with the callback methodology.
+I would argue that promises make it *easier* to combine compositional workflows between async and sync functions, but it's important to note that this is still *possible* with the callback methodology.

 ## Other benefits of promises over the error-first callback?